Title: Beauty and the Beast (2017)

 I have never seen Luke Evans as a villain before.
 Last time in The Hobbit trilogy, he played one of the heroes too.
 I was kind of disappointed when I know he would play Gaston because unlike some antagonist characters, Gaston is indeed a true villain.
 However, the disappointment has gone right away after I’ve seen and know about Dan Stevens.
 My disappointment changed into curiosity.
 I think it would be exciting to see an actor that I like to play a villain once in awhile.
 I am very surprised at how good Luke Evans’s voice is.
 I don’t know he can sing like that.
 I already know Josh Gad—who played the character of Le Foun—can sing.
 Especially after he voiced Olaf in another Disney’s animated film, Frozen (2013).
 However, I never knew about Luke Evans can sing or not and I am so glad to say that he can and a very excellent one too!

-What’s make me excited about Beauty and the Beast live-action film is not because of Emma Watson only.
+What’s making me excited about Beauty and the Beast live-action film is not because of Emma Watson only.
 Sure she is the main reason, but there’s also another reason.
 It’s the household staff that was turned into household furniture.
 It’s easy to make talking furniture in animated film but to make it happen in a live-action film, is definitely not going to be easy.
 The animation team did a great job to make all the objects come to life.
 The CGI effect is indeed flawless.
 Although to be honest, I prefer the staffs in the original film.
 The staff did look unique and beautiful as household furniture, but they are funnier in the animation.
 Nevertheless, they still look fantastic to me.
 I am sure it’s not an easy thing to make it but they did a great job and pretty much very successful indeed.

 “Now Lumière, as head of the household, I demand that you put her back in her cell at once!” – Cogsworth